Importance, calculation and limitations of the Gross Domestic Product to evaluate the national economy

 Comparing GDP between countries helps identify which economies are larger or growing faster, guiding investments and policies.

-By analyzing different periods, it is possible to measure the impact of crises, reforms, or economic policies on national production and well-being.
+By analyzing different periods, the impact of crises, reforms or economic policies on national production and well-being can be measured.

-Furthermore, it allows for the adjustment of economic strategies to improve the competitiveness and international positioning of a country or region.
+In addition, it allows adjusting economic strategies to improve the competitiveness and international positioning of a country or region.

 Design of development and investment strategies

-GDP analysis is key to designing development plans that boost productive sectors with greater growth potential.
+GDP analysis is key to designing development plans that promote productive sectors with greater growth potential.

 Based on this data, governments and companies can decide where and how to invest to maximize economic and social impact.